 Abstract

-Importance: While several predictors of COVID-19 vaccine intentionality have been examined, the role of cognitive function has been little tested.
+Importance: Whereas several predictors of COVID-19 vaccine intentionality have been examined, the role of cognitive function has been little tested.

-Objective: To relate pre-pandemic scores for an array of tests of cognitive function with vaccine hesitancy.
+Objective: To test the association between scores from an array of tests of cognitive function with self-reported vaccine hesitancy.

 Design, Setting, and Participants: We used individual-level data from a pandemic-focused study (the COVID Survey), a prospective cohort study nested within Understanding Society (Main Survey).
-Data on vaccine intentionality were collected in 11740 individuals (6702 women), in November/December 2020 when study members were aged 16-95 (mean 53).
-Pre-pandemic general cognitive function, ascertained from a battery of six tests, was captured in 2011/12 in the Main Survey.
+Data on vaccine intentionality were collected in 11740 individuals (6702 women) in November/December 2020 when study members were aged 16-95 (mean 53).
+Pre-pandemic scores on general cognitive function, ascertained from a battery of six tests, was captured in 2011/12 in the Main Survey.

 Main Outcomes and Measures: Self-reported intention to take up a vaccination for COVID-19.
-To summarise our results, we computed odds ratios with accompany 95% confidence intervals for tertiles of general cognitive function adjusted for selected covariates.
+To summarise our results, we computed odds ratios with accompanying 95% confidence intervals for tertiles of general cognitive function adjusted for selected covariates.

-Results: Of the study sample, 17.2% (N=1842), indicated they were hesitant in having the vaccine.
-After adjustment for age, sex, and ethnicity, study members with a lower baseline cognition score were markedly more likely to be vaccine hesitant (odds ratio per standard deviation decrease in cognition; 95% confidence interval: 1.76; 1.62, 1.90).
-Adjustment for mental and physical health plus household shielding status had no impact on these results, while controlling for educational attainment led to partial attenuation but the probability of hesitancy was still elevated (1.52; 1.37, 1.67).
+Results: Of the study sample, 17.2% (N=1842), indicated they were hesitant about having the vaccine.
+After adjustment for age, sex, and ethnicity, study members with a lower baseline cognition score were markedly more likely to be vaccine hesitant (odds ratio per standard deviation lower score in cognition; 95% confidence interval: 1.76; 1.62, 1.90).
+Adjustment for mental and physical health plus household shielding status had no impact on these results, whereas controlling for educational attainment led to partial attenuation but the probability of hesitancy was still elevated (1.52; 1.37, 1.67).
 There was a linear association for vaccine hesitancy across the full range of cognition scores (p for trend: p<0.0001).

-Conclusions and Relevance: Erroneous messaging around the period of vaccine distribution may have complicated decision-making, leading to people with lower cognitive ability to be less willing to take up the future offer of vaccination for COVID-19.
+Conclusions and Relevance: Erroneous messaging around the period of vaccine distribution might have complicated decision-making, leading to people with lower cognitive ability test scores to be less willing to take up the future offer of vaccination for COVID-19.
 With this group also experiencing higher rates of the disease, these new findings may represent an additional burden.

 Introduction

 Cognitive function – also known as mental ability or intelligence – refers to psychological functions that involve the storage, selection, manipulation, and organisation of information, and the planning of actions.1,2 Assessed using standard tests, there is marked inter-person variation in how rapidly and precisely people carry out these mental tasks.1,2 Health protection and health care can also be regarded as a complex set of assignments that require assimilation of knowledge, decision-making, and planning.
-It has posited that people with higher cognitive function manage preventative behaviours and treatment more effectively,3 and there is growing evidence that this is the case.
+It has been posited that people with higher cognitive function manage preventative behaviours and treatment more effectively,3 and there is growing evidence that this is the case.

-In well-characterised cohort studies, relative to their lower-performing counterparts, people with higher ability are more likely to have a healthy diet,4 choose dietary supplements,5 and be physically activity.4 People who score better on cognitive tests are also less likely to smoke cigarettes,6,7 drink harmful levels of alcohol,8 and have associated problems.9 Cessation rates are also elevated in smokers with higher mental ability.10 Further, in people with a greater risk of a first cardiovascular disease event,11 in those at increased risk of re-infarction,12 and in patients with respiratory disease,13 improved compliance with known efficacious drug therapies is apparent in higher ability individuals.
+In well-characterised cohort studies, relative to their lower-performing counterparts, people with higher ability are more likely to have a healthy diet,4 choose dietary supplements,5 and be physically active.4 People who score better on cognitive tests are also less likely to smoke cigarettes,6,7 drink harmful levels of alcohol,8 and have associated problems.9 Cessation rates are also elevated in smokers with higher mental ability.10 Further, in people with a greater risk of a first cardiovascular disease event,11 in those at increased risk of re-infarction,12 and in patients with respiratory disease,13 improved compliance with known efficacious drug therapies is apparent in higher ability individuals.